roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-02 ****** bydawn1958© The sucking and fucking resulted in loud crude sounds that echoed around the room.
+The sucking and fucking resulted in loud crude sounds that echoed around the room.
 Robin ate her teacher with a profound skill, which was the envy of those watching.
 The combination of cunnilingus, finger-fucking and anal sex all at the same time turned Kerri into a wild woman filled with perverted passion.
 Every muscle in her abused body tensed in an attempt to stop the impending orgasm, but her student felt no pity and never slowed down or letup.

  Robin rolled the clit around and around and she tried to slap the bud with her tongue.
 She kept jamming her fingers into the tight holes and ramming her hard knuckles into the soaked crotch until Kerri's body jerked out of control.
 When Kerri heard the loud cheers, she realized the end was near.
 An extreme spasm rocked her body and then the rest of the royal membership sensed the Grande Finale.